theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 In real life, you will not be assessing the quality of your reads by visually inspecting your FASTQ files.
 Rather, you will be using a software program to assess read quality and filter out poor quality reads.
 We will first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
 Later in our workflow, we will use another program to filter out poor quality reads.

-FastQC has a number of features which can give you a quick impression of any problems your data may have, so you can take these issues into consideration before moving forward with your analyses.
+FastQC has a number of features that can give insight into any problems your data may have.
+This can sto you from carrying issues forward in your analyses.
 Rather than looking at quality scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
 The image below shows one FastQC-generated plot that indicates a very high quality sample:

 ![good_quality](../assets/img/good_quality1.8.png)